 Many who are acquainted with the jailbreak world know what Alkaline is.
 Do you?

 Well, if you don’t, Alkaline is a simple tweak that lets you change the appearance of the battery indicator.
-There are 4 styles you can choose from, but it comes at a cost of inaccurate battery reading.
+You can choose from four styles, but it comes at a cost of inaccurate battery reading.
 What I mean to say is that you will be better off knowing your battery percentage using the standard battery indicator, instead of customized ones.
 However, you could get used to the customized ones if you keep them longer- which is a bit difficult.

 14. ClassicFolders 2